Hunter-Github/evil-and-not-wholly-awesome-firefox/README.md

 # awesome-firefox
-A curated list of resources for and about Mozilla Firefox
+A curated list of resources for and about [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/products/) - a bloated but versatile popular modern browser with nice user interface.

 ## Hardening your Firefox